kleinbottle/swanlotus/content/blogs/pi-of-archimedes/pi-of-archimedes.md

 #.
 Initialize variables;

 #.
-Devise a method of increasing the accuracy of the estimate by _looping through or repeating the same process_;^[These are called [recursion](https://mathworld.wolfram.com/Recursion.html) or [iteration](https://www.vocabulary.com/dictionary/iteration)---as the case may be---in computer science.]
+Devise a method of increasing the accuracy through repetition;

 #.
 Stop when the desired accuracy is reached.

 These steps constitute what is known as an [algorithm](https://www.merriam-webster.com/dictionary/algorithm).
 Once such a systematic framework has been put in place, it can be applied in many research domains to aid rapid scientific progress.
-The algorithm is the basis of modern computing.
+Algorithms are the basis of modern computing.

 ## Of polygons and circles

-Archimedes wanted to estimate the _circumference_ and _area of a circle_ by a systematic and logical method.
-That $\pi$ is involved in both of these is somewhat incidental to his main goal.
-Nevertheless, his approach is the first well documented account of how to estimate $\pi$ with reasonable accuracy, and is the focus of our blog.
+The goal of Archimedes was to estimate the _circumference_ and _area of a circle_ by a systematic and logical method.
+That $\pi$ is involved in both of these measurements is somewhat incidental.
+Nevertheless, his approach is the first well documented account of how to estimate $\pi$ with reasonable accuracy, and is the focus of this blog.

 Archimedes considered a circle, containing an [inscribed](https://mathworld.wolfram.com/Inscribed.html) regular polygon with $n$ sides, and [circumscribed](https://mathworld.wolfram.com/Circumscribed.html) by a regular polygon with the same $n$ sides. [@fig:two-limits] illustrates this for the case $n = 6$, i.e., with a regular [hexagon](https://www.britannica.com/science/hexagon).